desec-io/draft-shetho-dnsop-ds-automation/draft-shetho-dnsop-ds-automation.md

 When the RRR model is used and the registry performs DS automation, the registrar should always stay informed of any DS record changes, e.g., via the EPP Change Poll Extension {{!RFC8590}}.

-The same condition should not be reported unnecessarily frequently to the same recipient (e.g., no more than twice in a row).
+The same condition SHOULD NOT be reported unnecessarily frequently to the same recipient (e.g., no more than twice in a row).
 For example, when CDS and CDNSKEY records are inconsistent and prevent DS initialization, the registrant may be notified twice.
 Additional notifications may be sent with some back-off mechanism (in increasing intervals).

-The history of DS updates should be kept and, together with the currently active configuration, be made accessible to the registrant (or their designated party) through the customer portal available for domain management.
+The history of DS updates SHOULD be kept and, together with the currently active configuration, be made accessible to the registrant (or their designated party) through the customer portal available for domain management.

 ## Registration Locks {#analysis_locks}